George Brown Jr.: Return to Congress

 In the 102nd and the 103rd Congresses, he served as chairman of the Committee on Science, Space and Technology, which is now the House Committee on Science.

 Brown died on July 15, 1999, at the age of 79 in Bethesda, Maryland, from an infection developed following heart valve replacement surgery in May of that year while he was serving his 18th term in the House.
+The heart valve was damaged by scarlet fever in his youth.
 At the time of his death, Brown was the ranking Democratic member on the House Science Committee and a senior member of the House Agriculture Committee.
 He was the oldest serving House member and the longest-serving member of the House or Senate in the history of his home state of California.
 The Democrat Joe Baca was elected to his seat in a special election.

 Legislative record

 Brown was known as a champion for science.
 He left behind a deep and expansive legacy that has shaped science and science policy in America.
 Among some of his many accomplishments during his service on the House Science Committee: